 Studies show that artificial trans fats raise bad (LDL) cholesterol and lower good (HDL) cholesterol.
-Additionally, eating trans fats increases your risk for depression, memory problems, heart disease, and stroke.
+Additionally, even a small amount of trans fats can increase your risk for depression, memory problems, heart disease, and stroke.

-In a study published by the Journal of the American Medical Association, researchers determined that removing trans fats from food could stop 10,000 to 20,000 heart attacks and 3,000 to 7,000 deaths caused by coronary heart disease.
+The FDA asserts that removing trans fats from foods could help prevent heart attack-related deaths.
+In fact, a study published by the Journal of the American Medical Association determined that removing trans fats from food could stop 10,000 to 20,000 heart attacks and 3,000 to 7,000 deaths caused by coronary heart disease per year.

-Thanks to a loophole in labeling laws, you may be eating trans fats without knowing it.
+However, thanks to a loophole in the FDA’s current labeling laws, you may be eating artificial trans fats without even knowing it.
 If one serving of the food has less than 0.5g of trans fats, food manufacturers can round down to zero and declare their food trans fat–free.
 That means you have to do your own digging to determine if your foods contain trans fats.
-The Nutrition Facts label is a good place to start because you can't trust product packaging.
-Look first at the trans fats line, then look at the ingredients.
-If you see any "partially hydrogenated" oil products, you're holding a food with trans fats.

 Because product packaging can be misleading, the Nutrition Facts label is the best place to start.
 Step one: Read the trans fats line, which will always be found underneath the saturated fat line.
 Step two: Scan the ingredient list.
 If you spot any "partially hydrogenated" oil products, then you're holding a food that contains trans fats.